 2.2.
 The competition shall be conducted publicly and comprised of three rounds: first selection round and two final rounds.
 Each piece may be performed only in one round.

 2.3.
 The order of performance is determined by casting of lots before the first and second rounds.

 2.4.
 Winners of other international or national competitions are not released from the participation in the first round.

 2.5.
-Contestants of the first round in Hamburg and Kansas are not admitted to participate in the first round in Moscow.
+Contestants of the first round in Hamburg and New Haven are not admitted to participate in the first round in Moscow.

 2.6.
 The selection rounds in New Haven, Hamburg, Beijing and Moscow are judged by separate groups of jury members (up to five persons).
 The Organizing Committee shall provide participation of at least one representative of each of the groups in the work of further two final rounds (up to nine members).

 2.7.
 The decisions of the Jury are final and cannot be reviewed.

 2.8.
-The first round may be participated by not more than 15 contestants in Kansas and not more than 20 contestants in Moscow and Hamburg.
+The first round may be participated by not more than 10 contestants in New Haven, Beijing, Moscow and not more than 20 contestants in Hamburg.

 2.9.
 No more than 50% of the contestants of the first round will be admitted to the second round.

 2.10.
 Not more than 6 contestants will be admitted to the final Third Round.
 The final ranking and awards will be decided at the concluding meeting of the Jury.

 2.11.
 The Jury shall have the right to curtail the program or stop the performance if all its members decide so.

 2.12.
 All laureates and diploma winners shall perform in 3 concerts after the Competition free of charge.